ocproducts/composr/_tests/codechecker/readme.txt

 In situations where additional code would remove ambiguity with-respect-to what may and may not be an error, the checkers enforce that the extra code to be written.
 For instance, the PHP checker enforces strict-typing (even though PHP itself does not), so that typing-errors may be found -- typing errors are in fact, often the cause of major security problems, as well as general bugs.

 The checkers favour practical quality rather than strict standard compliance.
-For example, many CSS errors are generated purely to avoid problems with Internet Explorer's lack of standards support.

 HTML etc
 --------